Facebook Pixel How to Use Old Film Lenses With New Digital Cameras (A Guide)

-If you’re like me, browsing through latest high-end lenses can be a little depressing.
-The cost of luxury grade glass can easily peak in the thousands of dollars.
-What if I told you that you could have excellent lenses without breaking the bank?
+But if you’re like me, browsing through the latest high-end lenses can be a little depressing.
+The cost of luxury-grade glass can easily peak in the thousands of dollars, which is prohibitive for most folks and means that it’ll probably be a long time before you get your hands on brand-new class-leading lenses.

-So how is it done?
-How can you make a twenty, thirty, or even forty year old piece of gear work with today’s advanced camera bodies?
 Believe it or not, the answer is deceptively simple.
-For virtually every lens and camera combination there is an adapter that will enable you to use any lens with any camera – regardless of manufacturer.
+For virtually every lens and camera combination, there is an adapter that will enable you to use the lens with the camera, regardless of manufacturer.
 Here’s an example:

 I have an old analog Nikon F3 that was given to me by my father along with a couple of lenses: a Nikkor 85mm f/1.4 and a Nikkor 50mm f/1.8.

-The other mates with the Canon body.
+My other ring mates with Canon camera bodies:

-The entire process is very simple; the adapter simply snaps onto the lens.
+The entire process is very simple; the adapter simply snaps onto the lens:

 Nikkor Without